ppuentex/Surface_Water_Analysis-CRB/README.md

 # Surface_Water_Analysis-CRB
-Github repo for paper for inundated area trend analysis in the Colorado River Basin.
+GitHub repository for "paper title": inundated area trend analysis in the Colorado River Basin.

+## Getting Started
 - Using Poetry to create virtual environment.